Themes / Improving Styling

 • The most successful accounts are when designers come in and set up Templates

-• From my own experience redesigning experiences:
+• My own experience redesigning experiences told me:

 • I wasn't confident adding things to account wide CSS since that may affect other experiences and I couldn't confidently test.